-For five years we have been trying to create a new, innovative technology for our inflatable boards.
+For five years we have been trying to create a new, innovative technology for our inflatable paddleboards.
 We wanted them to be lighter, stronger, stiffer, more responsive.

 We got it wrong.
 A lot.

-But after getting it wrong – like we said, a lot, we’ve made this: a new weave with a perfect stretch to stiffness ratio.
+Much heavier.
+But after getting it wrong – as we said, a lot, we’ve made this: a new weave with a perfect stretch to stiffness ratio.

-The process starts with a glue-free PVC lamination.
-The new weave provides a structure for the polyester yarns – which gives the board its shape.
+The new woven technology process starts with glue-free PVC lamination on the top and bottom of the board.
+Inside the inflatable paddle board, we have our new weave on the top and base.
+This weave provides a structure for the polyester yarns – which gives the inflatable paddleboard its shape.
 The weave has less give than the traditional knitting method.
-Knitted fibers have soft and stretchy properties, whereas this new weaving is superior in stiffness, reflex, and rigidity.
+Knitted fibres have soft and stretchy properties, whereas this new weaving is superior in stiffness, reflex and rigidity.

 But it’s not just about adding on – we’ve also taken away, cutting weight by 1.5 kilograms on average.
 The yarn threads are reduced per square centimetre for better reflex.
 Less plastic and a lighter paddle board.
 Less weight, faster acceleration, easier to carry.
 With our new Woven Dropstitch Technology, our inflatable paddle boards are not only lighter, but stronger and stiffer.
 Better in every way.